Skip to Main Content

 • Dobbs v.
 Jackson Women's Health Organization overturns Roe v.
 Wade

-• Texas's trigger law will go into effect
+• Texas's trigger law went into effect on August 25, 2022

 2021